Localizing multipartite entanglement with local and global measurements: Entanglement localization measures

 The $n$-tangle is generically zero when $n$ is odd, so we mainly use the $n$-tangle when the number $n$ of qubits is even.
 The localizable multipartite entanglement defined via \eqref{eq:localizable-multipartite-entanglement} in terms of the $n$-tangle will be denoted as $\Lt$.
 Note that even though our definition of the $n$-tangle in \eqref{eq:n-tangle-def} is the square root of the definition commonly used in the literature (e.g., \cite{Wong2001,Jaeger2003Mixedness}), it still defines an entanglement monotone because the square root function is concave.\footnote{ To see this, note that a function $E$ is called an \emph{entanglement monotone} \cite{vidal2000monotones} if it is non-increasing on average under local operations and classical communication (LOCC): If a quantum state $\rho$ is mapped to the state $\rho_i$ with probability $p_i$ by some LOCC map, then $E(\rho) \geq \sum\nolimits_{i} p_i E(\rho_i)$.
 By monotonicity and concavity of the square root we then also have $\sqrt{E}(\rho) \geq \sqrt{\sum_i p_i E(\rho_i)} \geq \sum_i p_i \sqrt{E}(\rho_i),$ and hence $\sqrt{E}$ is a valid entanglement monotone as well. } Our definition of the $n$-tangle is motivated by the fact that the expression~\eqref{eq:n-tangle-def} coincides with the concurrence on two-qubit pure states, allowing us to view~\eqref{eq:n-tangle-def} as a generalization of the concurrence.
+We find that the convenient analytical form~\eqref{eq:n-tangle-def} of the $n$-tangle, which requires no optimizations and may be interpeted as the fidelity of $|\psi\rangle$ and $|\tilde{\psi}\rangle$, makes it preferable for an analytical treatment of entanglement localization.

+Additionally, the $n$-tangle is a particularly interesting entanglement measure from the perspective of the characterization of states equivalent under stochastic local operations and classical communication (SLOCC).
+We say that two states are SLOCC-equivalent if they may be interconverted with nonzero probability using LOCC.
+Two states are known to be SLOCC-equivalent if and only if, up to scalar multiples, one is obtained from the other via local $\mathrm{SL}(\mathbb{C}^2)$ (determinant-one) operators~\cite{Dur2000}.
+The $n$-tangle is an invariant under $\mathrm{SL}(\mathbb{C}^2)^{\otimes n}$~\cite{Jaeger2003Invariance}, and hence yields insight into the SLOCC equivalence classes of $(\mathbb{C}^2)^{\otimes n}$.
+As an example, if $\mathcal{L}^\tau(|\Psi\rangle) \approx 1$ for some $|\Psi\rangle \in \mathcal{H}_A \otimes \mathcal{H}_B$, with the $B$ system consisting of an even number of qubits, then we may only extract states in the SLOCC class of the W-state with low probability because $\tau(|\rm{W}\rangle) = 0$.